writing

-For a long time I haven't known what to do with this space.
-As you've probably noticed, I haven't featured a recipe in quite some time, and my posting is sparse.
-Partially this is due to the amount of time it takes me to settle into a new school year and a new set of… Continue reading Transitions
+For a long time I haven’t known what to do with this space.
+As you’ve probably noticed, I haven’t featured a recipe in quite some time, and my posting is sparse.
+Partially this is due to the amount of time… Continue reading

 Spring blog hop!

 Last summer I participated in a fun blog hop for writers and illustrators and generally interesting folk.
-The inimitable Shelley Sackier tagged me to participate in this year's hop, and I was excited to join.
-Shelley Sackier is a bone-tired woman who faces a daily insurmountable amount of laundering and cleaning of crockery.
-These tasks… Continue reading Spring blog hop!
+The inimitable Shelley Sackier tagged me to participate in this year’s hop, and I was excited to join.
+Shelley Sackier is a bone-tired… Continue reading

 Teaching history